jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 :::

 1. Install the `intel-gpu-tools` package, which is used for debugging Intel graphics driver on Linux.
-The name varies with different distros.
+The name varies between distros.

    - On Debian & Ubuntu: